numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 The optimization algorithm to be benchmarked is run on each problem of the given test suite once.
 There is no prescribed minimal or maximally allowed runtime.
 The longer the experiment, the more data are available to assess the performance accurately.
-See also Section :ref:`sec:stopping`.
+See also Section :ref:`sec:budget`.

 .. _sec:input: